vpejaver/clingen-svi-comp_calibration/README.md

 ## Code to calibrate tools for clinical interpretation and generate summarized results

 This repository contains only the **code** relevant to the paper.
 Due to large file sizes, data and intermediate result files are hosted [here](https://mountsinai.box.com/s/x9nlvdxaqgznfy6sn7fo3je4qz99huc8).
-Please refer to the README at this link for information on the data files.
+Each of the files (`data.zip` and `results.zip`) contains a README that provides additional information on the data and results.
+Please refer to these and link the relevant files to the code provided in this repository so that the scripts and functions access the correct input files.

 ### Repository structure